Lighthouses of Belize

 flash every 5 s.
 15 m (50 ft) strongly-tapered concrete pillar, with a gallery

 but no lantern.
 Tower painted white with a broad red band at the base; gallery

 red.
 Donna McCraw has a good closeup photo,

-another photo is available, Trabas has Douglas Cameron's view from the sea, and Google has a satellite
+another photo is available, Trabas has Cameron's view from the sea, and Bing has a satellite

 view.
 This light was built as a memorial to Henry E.E.V.
 Bliss, an English